Careers, Information and Guidance

 To engage with business links and the wider community, particularly through corporate trust partners to support students in contributing to the wider society around them

 SPWT welcomes education and training providers to engage with students.
-The student entitlement statement of provision (Appendix B) offers providers the opportunity to review current opportunities for access.
+The student entitlement statement of provision (see Appendix B of the CEIAG policy) offers providers the opportunity to review current opportunities for access.
 Many of these events will offer providers an opportunity to come into school to speak to and work with students and/or their parents/carers.

 The school will make the main hall, classrooms or private meeting rooms available for discussions between the provider and students, as appropriate to the activity.
 The school will also make available AV and other specialist equipment to support provider presentations.
 This will all be discussed and agreed in advance of the visit with the External Links Manager or a member of the CEIAG team.
 Providers are welcome to leave a copy of their prospectus or other relevant course literature at the Careers Hub, which is managed by the school librarian.
 The Hub is available to all students at lunch and break times.